nina-protocol/nina/README.md

 `anchor test ./tests`

 ## Frontend
 Nina's frontend packages can be found in the `/js` folder.  `/js/nina-common` contains the core components for interaction with the Nina Solana Program.
-It will enentually contain shared UI components amongst the various Nina frontend projects (first will be the Nina UI, Embeddable packages, etc)
+It will eventually contain shared UI components amongst the various Nina frontend projects (first will be the Nina UI, Embeddable packages, etc)

 The Soft LP project can be run from the `/js` folder with the following commands: